kwiktec/sendts/README.md

 ### Command-line options

-* -i <address> - ip address to send packets
+* -i &lt;address&gt; - ip address to send packets

-* -p <port> - port to send packets
+* -p &lt;port&gt; - port to send packets

-* -b <bitrate> - bitrate of stream
+* -b &lt;bitrate&gt; - bitrate of stream

-* -d <path to directory> - send all files from a directory, sorted my modified time, the directory is scanned in real-time, you can add files on fly
+* -d &lt;path to directory&gt; - send all files from a directory, sorted my modified time, the directory is scanned in real-time, you can add files on fly

-* -f <path to file> - send one file, you have to select either a file or a directory
+* -f &lt;path to file&gt; - send one file, you have to select either a file or a directory

-* --ts_in_cache <number>, -s <number> - common cache size, you can use K to set the size in kilobytes and M in megabytes
+* --ts_in_cache &lt;number&gt;, -s &lt;number&gt; - common cache size, you can use K to set the size in kilobytes and M in megabytes

-* --accumul_ts <number>, -a <number> - size of filled cache part, you can use K to set the size in kilobytes and M in megabytes
+* --accumul_ts &lt;number&gt;, -a &lt;number&gt; - size of filled cache part, you can use K to set the size in kilobytes and M in megabytes

-* --ttl <number>, -t <number> - set ttl
+* --ttl &lt;number&gt;, -t &lt;number&gt; - set ttl

-* --pri <number>, -P <number> - set the process/thread priority
+* --pri &lt;number&gt;, -P &lt;number&gt; - set the process/thread priority

-* --ts_in_udp <number>, -u <number> - the number of ts packets in one udp packet
+* --ts_in_udp &lt;number&gt;, -u &lt;number&gt; - the number of ts packets in one udp packet

 * -c - don't stop file reading if it read zero bytes, use it for FIFO files

 * -m - print debugging messages on the screen

-* -l <file name> - save debugging messages to a file
+* -l &lt;file name&gt; - save debugging messages to a file

-* -D <seconds> - print the state of buffer in some delays (in seconds)
+* -D &lt;seconds&gt; - print the state of buffer in some delays (in seconds)

-* -F <file size> - set a minimal file size that we're waiting for, you can use K for kilobytes and M for megabytes
+* -F &lt;file size&gt; - set a minimal file size that we're waiting for, you can use K for kilobytes and M for megabytes

 * -M - set a minimal file size, based on accumulation buffer size (accumuluation size + 25% of it)